 What You Should Know About Graduating From Community College in California

 When searching for a community college program that suits you, it’s important to consider which careers pay the most.
-Air traffic controllers and radiation therapists earn the highest wages in California for associate degree graduates, followed by nuclear medicine technologists and nuclear technicians.
-Dental hygienists rank fifth on the list of highest-paying careers in California for community college graduates with an associate degree.
+Air traffic controllers and radiation therapists earn the highest wages in California for associate degree graduates, followed by nuclear medicine technologists and MRI technicians.

 Demand is another factor to look at when choosing an associate degree program.
 In California, preschool teachers and paralegals are in demand.
-Electrical and electronics engineering technicians, web developers, and respiratory therapists are also career fields with ample job openings.
+Dental hygienists as well as electrical and electronics engineering technicians are also career fields with ample job openings.

 By that same token, it’s also a good idea to know which jobs have the highest rate of job decline when researching community college degree programs.
-Desktop publisher is the career with the fastest decline; mechanical drafters come in second.
-Human resources assistants and avionics technicians are careers that are also losing jobs rapidly.
+Of all the occupations in this state, the job outlook for mechanical drafters is the worst.

 There are multiple financial aid options you can use when researching community colleges in California.
 This list contains state and federal websites where you’ll find comprehensive information about student loans, grants, work-study, and other financial aid programs, so that you can get help paying for your associate degree.